Top 10 Countries with the Best Food

 If you want to enjoy the freshest, tastiest, most distinct, interesting, and diverse array of flavors and aromas your senses will ever experience, then please do yourself a favor and visit the Land of Smiles.

-Out of the top 10 restaurants in the world, 3 are in Spain.
-It's the only country with more than one top 10 restaurant!
-Come on!
-Also, Spain is full of different tastes - from Andalusia to Barcelona to the Basque Country.
-Spain has many different faces, all with different cultures and flavors.
 Tapas, anyone?
 Spain has some of the most renowned cheeses, wines, fast foods (like tapas), and gourmet cuisine.
 And it has some of the best people!
-The flavors range from sweet to sour to spicy, and they're HEALTHY.
+The flavors range from sweet to sour to spicy, and they're healthy.
 From many wine connoisseurs, I have heard that Spanish wine is equal, if not better than, many French wines.
 If any country deserves the number one spot, it is definitely Spain.
 Better than English food, at least.

-I was stationed there while in the Army.
-I NEVER had a bad meal in any gasthaus and always started with the goulash soup.
-These great meals, washed down with a good German beer, are as good as it gets.
 Forget it if you are a calorie counter.
 The food tastes great because anything fried is cooked in lard and/or cream.
 No diet soda, no lite beer, no low-calorie crap.
 These folks know how to eat!
 I loved being there and always looked forward to eating in their restaurants.
-AND if you go there, Augsburg has the best bakery I have ever shopped at.
+And if you go there, Augsburg has the best bakery I have ever shopped at.
 It's located on the Rathaus Plaza.
 Thanks, Germany, for a lot of great dining experiences!

 Korea has so many amazing foods.
 From spicy food to sweet pastries, Korea has it all.
 The ingredients put together are unlike any other Asian foods I have tried.
-There are many spicy foods that Korea has, but you can eat it in a more mild way, which tastes exactly as beautiful.
+There are many spicy foods that Korea has, but you can eat them in a more mild way, which tastes exactly as beautiful.

 Greek food is not only tasty but also of far better quality than that of any other European country.
 A few examples:

-Bread is not made from frozen dough.
+- Bread is not made from frozen dough.

-Honey is 100% natural and comes from bees that are never fed sugar during wintertime.
+- Honey is 100% natural and comes from bees that are never fed sugar during wintertime.

-Meat is always fresh and never frozen.
+- Meat is always fresh and never frozen.

-Vegetables and fruits are almost organic because they come from farmers who never produce large amounts of vegetables, meaning they have no reason to use chemicals for faster growth.
+- Vegetables and fruits are almost organic because they come from farmers who never produce large amounts of vegetables, meaning they have no reason to use chemicals for faster growth.

 This is the reason that anytime you visit a supermarket in Greece, it's impossible to find off-season vegetables and fruits.

-Our food is underrated.
-It's so good, like jeez!
-Maple syrup is a famous Canadian ingredient that we add to our recipes, like maple cookies or maple bacon.
-We also have good fast food, like A&W, which is a fast-food burger place mostly found in Canada.
 We have tasty French-Canadian food like poutine - tasty fries covered in gravy and cheese!
 If you like seafood, Nova Scotia has amazing lobster, and Newfoundland has the best Atlantic cod ever.
 On the West Coast, there are millions of delicious seafood options.
 In Vancouver, you can eat salmon with maple syrup.
 On Vancouver Island, there is so much seafood like crab, salmon, prawns, and tuna, and it's all just so fresh!
 Canada is just so tasty - Alberta beef, West Coast salmon, East Coast lobster, and Quebec poutine!

 I would have to agree.
 Most people haven't tried many different foods.
 I would love to say, and be able to vote on, food from every nationality.
 Each cuisine is so unique and tasty in its own way!

-Switzerland has delicious local dishes such as Fondue, Rösti, Raclette, and Roast.
-Even Risotto is Swiss.
+Switzerland has delicious local dishes such as fondue, rösti, raclette, and roast.
+Even risotto is Swiss.
 They are also inspired by their neighbors: France, Italy, and Germany.
 They have great wine as well.
 Simply delicious.

 Swiss food is really better than Italian food.
 Italian food is just fast food.